Parallel Civil Litigation: The UK Perspective

 - (as part of DPA negotiations) there is a risk that matters which an authority seeks to include in an agreed statement of facts could be relied upon against the company in parallel civil proceedings.
 Conversely, any settlement agreement relating to civil proceedings may be disclosable to an authority as part of their investigation; or

-During the course of an investigation, documents which attract privilege may be shown or provided to relevant authorities, often to demonstrate co-operation.
+During the course of an investigation, documents that attract privilege may be shown or provided to relevant authorities, often to demonstrate co-operation.
 These include not only privileged communications between lawyer and client but also documents, such as witness interview notes, generated by external counsel.
-Doing so will not necessarily constitute a general waiver of any privilege in those documents for the purposes of subsequent civil proceedings (particularly if it is made clear that this is done on a limited basis), although it may lead to adverse consequences, as the company will lose a degree of control over the information in the documents.
-However, care should be taken in cases involving multiple jurisdictions, as the effect of showing or providing a potentially privileged document to the authorities may vary depending upon which law governs questions of privilege.
+Doing so will not necessarily constitute a general waiver of any privilege in those documents for the purposes of subsequent civil proceedings (particularly if it is made clear that this is done on a limited basis),68 although it may lead to adverse consequences, as the company will lose a degree of control over the information in the documents.
+Particular care should be taken in cases involving multiple jurisdictions, as the effect of showing or providing a potentially privileged document to the authorities may vary depending on the law that governs questions of privilege.

 34.9 Concurrent settlements